 Ending your J-1 Program

-Scholars who fail to have approved health insurance the entire duration of their program may not be offered sponsorship by UW–Madison in the future.
+If you fail to have approved health insurance for your entire program, you may not be offered sponsorship by UW–Madison in the future.

 Changing Status

-If your J-1 program is ending because you are changing to another U.S. immigration status please confirm this with IFSS.
+If your J-1 program ends because you are changing to another U.S. immigration status, please notify IFSS.
 We may need copies of your new documents for our records.

-Some changes are not permitted by your J-1 status.
-Filing an application for a change to another non-immigrant status with the United States Citizenship and Immigration Services (USCIS) will require time to process.
-Talk to IFSS for a current estimate of processing times.
-Individual circumstances may influence procedures and processing times, so it is important to discuss such plans with an IFSS J-1 coordinator in detail as early as possible.
-Please note that if you are subject to the 212(e) two-year home residence requirement, you will not be eligible for a change of status from within the United States with USCIS and instead will need to change status by travel.
+Filing an application for a change to another non-immigrant status with the United States Citizenship and Immigration Services (USCIS) requires time to process.
+Individual circumstances may influence procedures and processing times, so it is important to discuss such plans with a J-1 Specialist in detail as early as possible.
+Please note that if you are subject to the 212(e) two-year home residence requirement, you cannot change to another immigration status inside the United States.
+You must leave the U.S., obtain your visa stamp from a U.S. embassy or consulate and then you can re-enter in the new status.

 24-Month Bar on Repeat Participation